gregv12/fluxtion-server/docs/reports/server-benchmarks-and-performance.md

 Analysis:

 - The heap usage remains essentially flat (~23 MB) while tens of millions of messages are processed, and the GC collection count stays at 0 over multiple million‑message windows.
 - The publish loop targets roughly a 250 ns interval per message (≈4 million messages/second).
 At this rate, any per‑message heap allocation would quickly trigger GC activity and growing heap usage.
-The flat heap and zero GC demonstrate that pooled events eliminate per‑operation allocations in the hot path.
+The flat heap and Zero‑GC behavior demonstrate that pooled events eliminate per‑operation allocations in the hot path.
 - This behavior directly supports the zero‑GC design: pooled messages (BasePoolAware) are recycled; the framework acquires/releases references across queues and handlers, returning objects to the pool at end‑of‑cycle.

 For implementation details of the pooling approach, see the guide: [How to publish pooled events](../how-to/how-to-object-pool.md).